 The primary areas of Aboriginal archaeological sensitivity that has been identified in the WBRP area are located on the southern side of the river and within and in the immediate vicinity of Thompsons Square.
 Substantial and intact archaeological deposits associated with an ancient source bordering dune archaeological landscape were found in Thompson Square and particular in the northern (lower) portion of the Square.
-These deposits have a great potential to provide detailed and new information about Aboriginal life during the earliest periods of occupation of the region possibly 40,000 years or more and including use of the place during the LGM (24-18,000 years BP) that was a period of significant climatic variability and change.
-These sand deposits n Thompson Square also contained glass artefacts that are tangible evidences of post 1788 interracial interactions at Windsor that add to the story that is understood from the historical records.
+These deposits have a great potential to provide detailed and new information about Aboriginal life dating back possibly 40,000 years or more and including people's use of the place during the LGM (24-18,000 years BP) that was a period of significant climatic variability and change.